OpenSourceBrain/Documentation/source/OSBv2/Overview.md

 (repositories)=
 ## Repositories

-Repositories are links to files and data in public resources like [GitHub](https://github.com) and [DANDI](https://gui.dandiarchive.org).
+Repositories are views of files and data in public resources like [GitHub](https://github.com) and [DANDI](https://gui.dandiarchive.org).

 - A repository on OSBv2 lists the **current contents** of the remote resource
 - Repositories are public: all users can browse repositories that have been added to OSBv2